 - Peri-care Some clients may need assistance with toileting.
-Proper hygiene techniques include wiping front to back to prevent cross contamination and infection. - Bathing all bathing and shower areas need to be thoroughly cleaned after each use. - Personal care items all clients must have their own hygiene items.
+Proper hygiene techniques include wiping to to to prevent cross contamination and infection. - Bathing all bathing and shower areas need to be thoroughly after each use. - Personal care items all clients must have their hygiene items.
 These items are not shared with other clients (e.g., hair brush, toothpaste, etc.).